I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Action.

 This process means you don't have time to think.
 There is a category of decision making that implies that there is simply no time to think.
 We must act immediately.
 Then the attitudes laid down by the instinct of self-preservation, personal experience and the mistakes of other people come into force.
-To properly assess such situations, learn to learn from everything that life presents to you.
-In a specific situation, it often saves.
+To properly evaluate such situations, learn to learn from everything that life throws at you.
+In a specific situation it often saves.

-The process of long deliberation of the situation is inherent in the representatives of Western culture.
-It implies an algorithm from the following actions:
+The process of thinking about a situation for a long time is inherent in representatives of Western culture.
+It implies an algorithm of the following actions:

 Systematization of the received data;

-Evaluation of parameters influencing the result and selection necessary funds for ;
+Assessment of parameters influencing the result and choice necessary funds For ;

 Search for alternative solutions and options for the development of events;